-Each of the executive directors is eligible for a bonus in the event that specified performance targets are met or exceeded.
+Each of the executive Directors is eligible for a bonus in the event that specified performance targets are met or exceeded.
 These targets are based on certain profit levels being achieved in each financial year of the Group, adjusted to exclude certain exceptional non-trading items.
 Messrs Diver, Shah and Kissane are also entitled to a further bonus of 4%, 2% and 1% respectively of the consolidated, pre-tax profits of the Group in the event that a specified minimum target is met or exceeded.
 Half of this further bonus is satisfied in shares.
 All bonuses are capped.
+No bonuses were payable to the executive Directors under these arrangements in respect of the year ended 31 August 2023.